alexfikl/msca-pf/README.rst

   `here <https://rea.ec.europa.eu/funding-and-grants/horizon-europe-marie-sklodowska-curie-actions/horizon-europe-msca-how-apply_en>`__
   (calls are updated each year).

-* For a ``docx`` version of the template, you must start the submission process.
+* For the official editable version of the template, you must start the submission process.
 The template will then be available on the left-hand side in a section named "Download Part B templates".

 * For a similar template for the Doctoral Network see